 22) Their milk is best for human consumption than other livestock species.

 To carry on and be successful in this business, you need a workable business plan and follow through with it.
 Let’s discuss the steps for starting up a goat farming business venture.

 Choose a good location

 Select a good location for your farm with all the required facilities available to ensure the success of the business.

 - Access to a clean and fresh water supply.

 - Presence of source of food.

-- Presence of green grasses to keep the animals productive, healthy and to reduce cost of feeding
+- The presence of green grasses keeps the animals productive, healthy and reduces cost of feeding

 - Access to full-time labour.

-- Access to veterinary service and means of transportation.
+- Access to veterinary services and means of transportation.